-The 2020 MPA Forum, is a unique opportunity to bring together the wider MPA community, such as managers, policy makers, scientists, economic players, regional and international organisations, NGOs and donors from all Mediterranean countries and beyond, to take stock of the current status of MPAs and share a vision on the priority challenges to be addressed in the Mediterranean, in the coming years.
+This event will conclude the 2020-2021 Forum process that started late 2020 with online consultations with the wider MPA community, including managers, policymakers, scientists, economic players, regional and international organisations, NGOs and donors from all Mediterranean countries and beyond.
+Questionnaires and virtual exchanges made it possible to take stock of the current status of MPAs and share a vision on the priority challenges and actions to be addressed in the Mediterranean in the coming years.